Belvoir Castle: Present use

 A portion of the castle is still used as the family home of the Manners family.
-Several films and television programmes have used it as a location including Little Lord Fauntleroy (1980), The Da Vinci Code, Young Sherlock Holmes (1985), The Young Victoria (2007), Jack and the Beanstalk: The Real Story (2001), the 1999 version of The Haunting, King Ralph (1991), The Crown, and an episode of Rosie and Jim (1999).
+Several films and television programmes have used it as a location including Little Lord Fauntleroy (1980), The Da Vinci Code (2006), Young Sherlock Holmes (1985), The Young Victoria (2007), Jack and the Beanstalk: The Real Story (2001), the 1999 version of The Haunting, King Ralph (1991), The Crown, The Diplomat (American TV series) (2026), and an episode of Rosie and Jim (1999).

 For a period of ten years, a ten-bedroom hotel located on the estate was operated as part of its commercial activities.
 Originally established in a former hunting lodge historically used by the family, the hotel was intended to support estate shoots and events.
 The venture ultimately recorded a financial loss of £250,000 and was later discontinued.

 The grounds are used by the Belvoir Cricket Club and for the hosting of events including, in 2009, the CLA Game Fair.

 In August 2010, the castle's website was mistakenly hacked and taken over by an Algerian group who blanked the pages and inserted anti-Semitic texts in Arabic.
 The hackers had mistaken Belvoir Castle for Belvoir Fortress, which is located in Israel.

 Each year since 2013 (with the exception of 2020 due to Covid restrictions), over the autumnal equinox the Equinox24, a 24-hour ultra marathon, has been held, with runners covering a 10 km circuit through the country estate, with the castle as a backdrop.

 In November 2014, Emma Manners, Duchess of Rutland appointed Timothy Grayson as the castle's poet-in-residence.
 Briery Wood Heronry is a biological Site of Special Scientific Interest in the grounds.

 In 2019, a retail village was opened, situated below the castle, with all units operated by independent tenants.
 One of the units, a butcher’s shop, began selling beef produced on the estate.

-In 2021, a Regency-themed christmas event was held at Belvoir Castle, one of the key annual occasions at the estate.
+In 2021, a Regency-themed Christmas event was held at Belvoir Castle, one of the key annual occasions at the estate.
 Designed by Charlotte Lloyd Webber, the event featured elaborately decorated rooms and a themed light trail, which opened in November that year.

 In 2023, historic ceremonial robes worn at the coronation of George VI in 1937 were displayed at the castle for the first time in 22 years.
 Originally made for the ninth Duke of Rutland, the robes were showcased alongside coronation chairs and archival family photographs.
 The robes had also been worn by the tenth Duke of Rutland at the coronation of Elizabeth II in 1953.